-Income documentation must be collected on all adult household members to verify income.
-The Bank will publish guidelines for income verification, including income inclusions and exclusions and acceptable income documentation, and provide forms for the calculation of annual household income on its website.
-The AHP project sponsor and the member must ensure that the Bank forms are completed in their entirety per Bank guidelines.
+The Bank publishes guidelines for income verification, including income inclusions and exclusions and acceptable income documentation, and provides forms for the calculation of annual household income on its website.
+The AHP Sponsor and the member must ensure that the Bank forms are completed in their entirety per Bank guidelines.

-j) Consumer-Driven Owner-occupied Rehabilitation: Eligible and Ineligible Activities
+k) Consumer-Driven Owner-occupied Rehabilitation: Eligible and Ineligible Activities